 This is great news for your second year at school or college; this means you did better than expected and have a good head start for next year.
-This means that you can potentially look into the possibility of university Adjustment (See more below), to see if you are eligible for a place at another university, you may even have better UCAS points this time around, too!
+It also means that you can potentially look into the possibility of university adjustment (see more below), to see if you are eligible for a place at another university, you may even have better UCAS points this time around, too!

 This is good news too.
 If you continue your hard work, you should be on track to achieving your expected grades next year.